enigma-dev/enigma-dev/shared/ResourceTransformations/VisualShader/README.md

 # TODO

+- [ ] Modify each node to accept unknown number of inputs.
 - [ ] Implement a Genetic Algorithm to evolve visual shader graph parameters.
 - [ ] Extend the Genetic Algorithm to evolve the visual shader graph nodes and connections (Generate the whole graph).
 - [ ] Extend the Genetic Algorithm to evolve the visual shader graphs (both fragment and vertex shaders together).